bradcar/bno08x_i2c_spi_MicroPython/README.md

     bno = BNO08X_SPI(spi, cs, int_pin, reset_pin, wake_pin, debug=False)

+Required for SPI
+- int_pin : required by SPI for accurate sensor timestamps.
+Define a Pin object, not  number.
+- wake_pin : Needed by SPI to operate correctly.
+Optional for SPI
+- reset_pin : used by SPI for hardware reset, if not defined uses soft reset.
+It is a Pin object, not number

 ## UART Setup
 UART wires are in some sense opposite of i2c wires (double check your wiring). uart = UART(1, baudrate=3_000_000, tx=Pin(8), rx=Pin(9), timeout=2000)
 uart = UART(0, baudrate=3_000_000, tx=Pin(12), rx=Pin(13), timeout=2000)

+Required for I2C (see SPI and UART below):
+- int_pin : required by I2C for accurate sensor timestamps.
+Define a Pin object, not  number.
+Optional for I2c:
+- reset_pin : used by I2C for hardware reset, if not defined uses soft reset.
+It is a Pin object, not number

+PS0 and PS1 are used to select UART, therefore UART can not use wake pin.
+In order to use UART, PS1 must be high (solder blob) and PS0/WAKE not have solder blob so it is tied to ground.

  1. BNO08x SDA to board UARTx-RX (uart 1 ex: gpio9, uart 0 ex: gpio13)
  2. BNO08x SCL to board UARTx-TX (uart 1 ex: gbio8, uart 0 ex: gpio12)